kevinushey/RcppRoll/README.md

 RcppRoll
 =====

-This package provides an interface for commonly-used math and statistical functions as 'rollers', and also provides a utility function, 'rollit', for generating your own fast, C++ backed rollers.
+This package provides windowed-versions of commonly-used mathematical and statistical functions.

 Install me with devtools:

     install_github("kevinushey/RcppRoll")

-and check some examples with

-    example(rollit)